Configure GitHub Dependabot to Keep Actions Up to Date

 open-pull-requests-limit: 10

-Note that even though your workflows are in the .github/workflows
+Note that even though your workflows are in the .github/workflows directory, Dependabot still expects directory to be set to "/" (documented here).

-explicitly, otherwise the default maximum number of pull requests that will be created per package ecosystem defined is 5
+I also like to set open-pull-requests-limit explicitly.
+Otherwise, the default maximum number of pull requests created per package ecosystem is 5.

-Custom Actions in Organization
+Custom Actions in an Organization

 Dependabot throws an error and requests you to grant access